Yes, You Need a Fertilizer Spreader (Not Your Hands) To Treat Your Lawn—These 9 Tested Best

 • Fertilizer spreaders significantly reduce the time and effort users expend to apply lawn treatments.

-• The use of a fertilizer spreader minimizes the user’s exposure to lawn chemicals.
+• The use of a fertilizer spreader for lawns minimizes the user’s exposure to chemicals.

 FAQs

-Now that you’ve chosen the best fertilizer spreader for your yard, you may have a few questions.
-The following are answers to some frequently asked questions about operating and caring for fertilizer spreaders.
+Even if you’ve already chosen the best fertilizer spreader for your yard, you may still have a few questions.
+The following answers to frequently asked questions should fill in any remaining gaps in your knowledge about operating and caring for these tools.

 Q. How do you use a fertilizer spreader?